Constitution & Bylaws

 The Council shall consist of the officers and elected Councilors.
 It shall be the executive body of the Association.
 It shall direct the conversation and investment of funds held by the Association.
 All candidates for membership shall be approved by the Council before submission to the Membership.
 It shall act as a board of censors hearing and acting upon all alleged offenses against the Bylaws or any unprofessional conduct by a member of the Association.
 It alone shall have the power of presenting a motion for expulsion.
 Stated meetings of the Council may be held upon the call of the President or at the request of four (4) members of the Council.
 A quorum of the Council shall consist of a majority of its members.
 At each meeting a report from the Council shall be made to the executive session of the Association.
 At a duly constituted executive session of the Membership decisions and recommendations of the Council may be revoked or a Council member removed from office by a majority vote of the members present.
 Members of the Council may not receive compensation for their services but may be reimbursed for expenses incurred in the performance of their duties.

 Section 12: Historian

 1. The historian shall serve as a member of the Council for a term of three years

 b) Duties of the historian include assisting MSA management with the gathering and archiving of historical documents related to the society and its members.
-The historian will also be responsible for assisting the program Committee with the selection of a historical abstract which will be solicited from the membership each year to be presented during the Spectacular Problems in Surgery session with the expectation that the presentation will be submitted as a manuscript for publication with the other podium presentations and lectureships/addresses in the special MSA issue of the American Journal of Surgery.
+The historian will also be responsible for assisting the program Committee with the selection of the Alexander J. Walt Historical Lecturer, which will be solicited from the membership each year to be presented during the Spectacular Problems in Surgery session with the expectation that the presentation will be submitted as a manuscript for publication with the other podium presentations and lectureships/addresses in the special MSA issue of the American Journal of Surgery.